-The tariffs have been generally increased by 6% for most of the services and the tariffs for electricity was increased by 6.84% in line with approved increase by NERSA.
+The tariffs have been generally increased by 6% for most of the services and the current tariffs for electricity was estimated at 11.6% as we are still waiting the correspondence from NERSA.

 For Cederberg Municipality to continue improving the quality of services provided to its citizens it needs to generate the required revenue.
 In these tough economic times strong revenue management is fundamental to the financial sustainability of every municipality.
 The reality is that we are faced with development backlogs and poverty.